BrightcoveLearning/outlearn-player-technologies/modules/js-module.md

 > Notice the **one**`('loadedmetadata'...` - you can also use `on`, which will set up a permanent event listener.
 Using `one` instead allows you to handle the event only the first time it fires - and that is exactly what we want in this case.
 Be aware that a new `loadedmetadata` event will be emitted whenever new media is loaded into the player.

-The player has a built-in `playlist()` method that will allow you to get playlist data:
+The player playlist object has a built-in [`playlist()`](http://docs.brightcove.com/en/video-cloud/brightcove-player/guides/playlist-api.html#playlist) method that will allow you to get playlist data:

 ```js
 var myPlayer;